 - Vinification: Traditional hand-harvesting, foot-pressing, 100% whole-cluster fermentation for 10 days.
 Gravity racked as free run from press pan to barrel, then pushed with argon to tank for a 100% gravity bottling.
 Never racked off its lees.

 - Aging: Aging in Francois Frères French oak, minimal SO2.
-66 cases produced.
+66 cases were produced.

 From our July 2021 Bottle Club Notes: